cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 </Alert>

-### Next.js (Webpack 5)
+### Next.js (webpack 5)

-You can also use Cypress component testing with Next.js and Webpack 5.
-The process is the same as with Webpack 4, described above, with a few key differences.
+You can also use Cypress component testing with Next.js and webpack 5.
+The process is the same as with webpack 4, described above, with a few key differences.

 In your `next.config.js`, tell Next.js to use webpack 5: